David Linford - BACP Registered & Accredited Counsellor

 - CPCAB Diploma in Therapeutic Counselling

-- CPCAB Certificate in Counseling Studies
+- CPCAB Certificate in Counselling Studies

-- CPCAB Certificate in Counseling Skills
+- CPCAB Certificate in Counselling Skills

 - Multi-Family Therapy Group Training - Anna Freud Centre

 - Certified trainer in Managing Actual and Potential Aggression (MAPA)

 - Independent Parental Special Educational Advice (IPSEA) legal training

 - Family Partnership Training accredited by the Centre for Child and Family Support

 Registered / Accredited